N3ith4n/Countdown-timer/README.md

 # Countdown-timer

-This is a **Discord bot** that provides a countdown to the release of **Honkai: Star Rail 3.1**.
+This is a **Discord bot** that provides a countdown to the release of **Honkai: Star Rail 3.1** (ofcs you can change what it countdowns to).
 It updates the time remaining in different phases and announces the release when the countdown hits zero. (you can manually change the date)

+NOTE:
+You have to change the date manually as I haven't added a command to change it automatically from discord

 ## Features
 ✅ **Live Countdown** – Displays the time left until release